 increase in aggressive behaviour, irritability or agitation

-When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like fluvoxamine may increase the risk
+When taken during pregnancy, particularly in the last 3 months, fluvoxamine may increase

-your baby you should contact your midwife and/or doctor immediately.
+your baby, you should contact your midwife and doctor immediately.

 If you are under 18 years of age your doctor will monitor your weight and growth carefully.

 Tell your doctor if, for any reason, you have not taken your medicine exactly as prescribed.